mohammadReza1993/Cave-Segmentation/README.md

  The `test.py` file and the `best.py` model should be in the same directory.
  Also, change the image address in the code.

+ # Deployment on Jetson Nano
+There are two ways of runnig the YOLO model on Jetson Nano (My suggestion is the first way)

+ You can either use `ultralytics` package or you can manually deploy the model on Jetson Nano.

+ To use `ultralytics`, you can run the model inside the docker container provided in https://docs.ultralytics.com/guides/nvidia-jetson/#flash-jetpack-to-nvidia-jetson

+It shows all the steps for the model deployment.

+To run the model outside the docker, you need to export it to `.onnx` format first.
+To do this run

+`python3 model_export.py`

+Then, you need to copy the model to Jetson Nano and convert it to TensorRT format.
+Run `onnx2trt.py` on Jetson Nano.

+`Python3 onnx2trt.py path_to_onnx_model path_to_trt_model`

+Since you are not using `ultralytics`, you need to take care of outputs.
+I added a sample (`latency.py`)

+`python3 latency.py path_to_trt_model`

+This is just a sample code to run the model on Jetson Nano.
+It does not use actual images.
+Instead, it uses random inputs.
+You can change that with actual images.